evant/timesync/README.md

 This library is an alternative to a SyncAdapter.
 It is easier to set up, and doesn't require you to worry about accounts or content providers.

+#### Features
+- Periodicly sync on a given interval in a battery-conscience way.
+- Turn off syncing when their is no network connection.
+- Randomly offset syncs so that they don't all hit the server at once.
+- Sync accross apps using this library at the same time to reduce wakeups.

 ## Usage
 First create `MySync.java`.
 This will hold the logic of how your are syncing.